 This course is designed for secondary school graduates wishing to learn the fundamentals of jewelry design or university students and professionals from other fields, looking for a career change.
 Apart from an intermediate level of English and the high-school diploma, there are no other prerequisites to enter the course.

 The course investigates the most important artistic movements and their leading personalities in the modern age up to the beginning of the XX century.
+Analysis of the art codes in order to understand

 The goal is to build the basis to develop proper critical design competences to comprehend and contextualize the world of minor arts where the jewel belongs to.